Tkocean/Aurora/README.md

 ## Installation

-- Download the module package from the [Download](https://codeload.github.com/Tkocean/Aurora/zip/refs/heads/main) page, and install it via Magisk Manager, KernelSU Manager, or APatch.
+- Download the source code package from the [Download](https://codeload.github.com/Tkocean/Aurora/zip/refs/heads/main) page, then package it into a Magisk module before flashing it.
 - Supports online updates via Magisk Manager, KernelSU Manager, or APatch app.